 Accordingly, access control mechanisms on the ATNA actors and queries are strongly recommended.
 The Internet User Authentication (IUA) Profile should be considered for the authorization controls.
 The ATNA Audit Record Repository can be grouped with an IUA Resource Server to enforce policies and authorization decisions.
 The Audit Consumer can be grouped with an IUA Authorization Client to provide authorization information to the ATNA Audit Record Repository.
 Access controls should appropriately restrict access to audit records.

 The Retrieve ATNA Audit Event and Retrieve Syslog Event transactions may involve the disclosure of sensitive information.
-The logging of these retrieval transactions as a query event is appropriate.
-However, the ATNA Profile does not mandate the grouping of the Audit Record Repository with a Secure Node because that grouping introduces requirements that are not applicable to this scenario.
+Logging these retrieval transactions as a query event is appropriate.
+However, the ATNA Profile does not mandate the grouping of the Audit Record Repository with a Secure Node because that grouping introduces requirements that are not applicable in this case.
 In particular, it is reasonable that an audit record generated by the Audit Record Repository is directly stored within the ARR database rather than being sent to another system using Syslog over TLS protocol.
 Also, mandating a grouping of the Audit Record Repository with a Secure Node could lead to audit record feedback loops.
-The Record Audit Event [IT-20] already includes some audit requirements for the ATNA Audit Record Repository, such as reporting accesses to the ARR.
+The Record Audit Event [ITI-20] transaction includes some audit requirements for the ATNA Audit Record Repository, such as reporting accesses to the ARR, see ITI TF-2a: 3.20.8 "Disclosures audit message".

-Further Security Considerations are described in ITI TF-3: Z.8.
+Additional Security Considerations are described in ITI TF-3: Z.8.

+Volume 2a – Transactions

+Editor: update section 3.20.3 as follows

+3.20.3 Referenced Standards